tanish-jain-225/silvercare-ai/Readme.md

 ---

-## 🏆 Why SilverCare AI?
+## 🏆 Why SilverCare-AI?

-SilverCare AI is more than a hackathon project—it's a mission to empower seniors with technology that truly understands and supports them.
-Our focus on accessibility, usability, and real-world impact sets us apart.
-We believe every senior deserves a digital companion that is friendly, reliable, and empowering.
+SilverCare-AI is more than a hackathon project—it's a mission to empower seniors with technology that truly understands and supports them.
+Our focus on accessibility, usability and real-world impact sets us apart.
+We believe every senior deserves a digital companion that is friendly, reliable and empowering.

 ---

 <p align="center">
   <b>Making Technology Human—For Everyone.</b>
 </p>